-This recipe is a first from a series of plant-based, low histamine recipes that I’ll be posting on my website.
+This recipe is the first from a series of plant-based, low histamine recipes that I’ll be posting on my website.
 A few weeks ago I was hit with a histamine crisis and since then I’ve been trying to figure out my plant paradox, low histamine diet.
-By now I already have few favorite dishes, and this sauteed cabbage with fennel, ginger and leeks is one of my favorites.
+By now I already have a few favorite dishes.
+This sauteed cabbage with fennel, ginger and leeks is one of my favorites.

 Low histamine, Plant Paradox compliant, tasty, easy to make